 At the moment, I can’t tell if the Dukes sit in a better position now than they did at this time last year.
 Either way, November will test the resourcefulness and closing skills of the coaching staff once again.
 I would hate for them to hold both open scholarships till spring.
 Fall is when you land plans A and B. While I like the players signed last April, spring pushes you further down your list, forces you to take risks or compete with bigger schools who have begun to reach late in the recruiting process.
 I’m ok with one April add, but I’ll feel much better about 2014 Duquesne recruiting if they lock at least one other player up in the fall.

-Topics: Duquesne Recruiting
+Tags: Duquesne Recruiting